No Matter Where You Are, We're Already There.

 Campbell University's Online Education program was established as a pilot program in 1999.
-The program originated at the Camp Lejeune Extended Campus and became a separate program in 2004, relocating to the Main Campus.
-During this time, our faculty members polished and perfected the delivery of online course.
+The program originated at the Camp Lejeune Campus and became a separate program in 2004, relocating to the Main Campus.
+During this time, our faculty members polished and perfected the delivery of online courses.
 In fact, most Campbell University faculty members have been with us on average 5-10 years and have served other campuses across the University.
-In recent history, those same faculty members assisted us is moving our courses into online programs to help adult students complete their degrees at Campbell University.
+In recent history, those same faculty members assisted us in moving our courses into online programs to help non-traditional students complete their degrees at Campbell University.

-The Department of Online Education is now located on Campbell University’s Main Campus in Buies Creek, North Carolina at 79 Bolton Road and is led by Guy D. Vitaglione, Ph.D., Assistant Dean for Online Education.
+Campbell University Online is now located on Campbell University’s Main Campus in Buies Creek, North Carolina at 79 Bolton Road and is led by Guy D. Vitaglione, Ph.D., Assistant Dean for Online Education.

 Campbell University: At a Glance

 - Student to faculty ratio: 19 to 1

 - Fully accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate, Baccalaureate, Masters, Education Specialist, and Doctorate degrees